How your small business can save energy during the summer

 5. Geopolitical instability - Although there were several causes of the 2022 price spikes, Russia's invasion of Ukraine was one of the main catalysts.
 Current prices are relatively stable, but we're already seeing signs of returning volatility due to instability in the Middle East.

-Why are my business energy bills so high in the summer?
+Why are your business energy bills so high in the summer?

 In a typical UK office or retail space, poorly controlled air conditioning (AC) can easily add tens of pounds a month to electricity costs during a warm spell, especially if units are set too low or left running out of hours.